TanmaySad/PowerBi_Dashboard/README.md

 This project demonstrates the creation of an interactive Power BI dashboard to analyze sales trends, top-performing products, and regional performance using sample data.
 The dashboard enables users to derive actionable insights through dynamic visualizations and slicers.

 #### Features:
 1. **Sales Trends**: Visual representation of sales over time using a line chart.
-2. **Top Products**: Bar chart showcasing the highest-selling products.
-3. **Regional Performance**: Map or bar chart detailing sales performance across regions.
+2. **Regional Performance**: Map or bar chart detailing sales performance across regions.
-4. **Interactive Slicers**: Filters for region, product, and date to allow customized analysis.
+3. **Interactive Slicers**: Filters for region, product, and date to allow customized analysis.

 #### Deliverables:
 - A fully interactive Power BI file (`.PBIX`) with: